from Wyndlestraw Designs

 ZIP Digital Download

 Have you made this pattern?

 Share with the Craftsy community.

 The English county of Kent is renowned for its hard winters.
 Residents living in towns such as Beckenham soon learn to wrap themselves up well when the northerly winds arrive.
 Here are two scarves that might just keep them - and you - warm during the deepest of chills.

 The pattern features a strongly graphical design which is just perfect for a man's scarf.
 The grey scarf is worked in a soft worsted-weight merino wool, while the green version uses a super-warm chunky yarn.
+Three different stitch charts are included to give a range of scarf widths to suit everyone you wish to knit for.
 The patterning is completely reversible so it doesn't matter which side shows as the breezes start to blow.

 - - - - -

 The pattern includes stitch charts and full line-by-line instructions and is available for immediate download as a zip file.
 Open this file and you will see 2 pdf's formatted for:

 Please select the version you prefer to save to your hard-drive.
 The pdf files can be printed out or viewed on a computer, iPad or iPhone directly.